nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/CLI_BASICS.md

         +-- martins-aquarium
 ```

-Go ahead and `cd martins-aquarium` so that you are working in your project direcotry.
+Go ahead and `cd martins-aquarium` so that you are working in your project directory.

 Once the directory is created, you need to create the HTML file and the CSS file.
 The standard name for the initial HTML for any web site is `index.html`.